rwmjones/rhrq-riscv-extensions/article.md

 spec](https://riscv.org/technical/specifications/) but some things are worth pointing out:

-1. Some instructions have further opcodes, for example `LOAD` has another 3 bits in the middle of the instruction so you can tell what kind of load it is.
+1. Some instructions have further opcode fields, for example `OP` (`0110011`) has two extra opcode fields totalling another 10 bits.
+This major opcode is shared with the base ISA, the Multiply extension, the Zicond extension, the Packed SIMD extension, and more.
+There is not a general way to tell if a particular opcode corresponds to the base ISA or an extension (without a large table).

-2. Some major opcodes correspond entirely to specific extensions.
+2. Some major opcodes do correspond entirely to specific extensions.
 For example `AMO` contains Atomic instructions (the `A` extension) and `OP-V` was originally reserved but is now used by the Vector extension.

-3. Large sections of the opcode space are used for some fairly obscure features, like fused-multiply.
+3. Large sections of the opcode space are used for some fairly obscure features, like fused multiply-add.

 4. `custom-0` through `custom-3` are for vendors to add their own extensions which they don't intend to ratify.
 Essentially `custom-*`